suffolklibraries/lgc/content/collections/events/shebang-28-01.md

     content:
       -
         type: text
-        text: 'All acoustic singers and musicians are welcome to take part in a relaxed, welcoming environment.
-If you fancy grabbing a drink and enjoying this event as an audience member, we would also love to have you!'
+        text: 'The JPC’s in house open mic night is back for 2025 with a SheBANG!
+Check out some fabulous homegrown, organic live entertainment! '
+  -
+    type: paragraph
+    attrs:
+      textAlign: left
+    content:
+      -
+        type: text
+        text: 'Join us as a performer or an audience member; we guarantee fun either way.'
   -
     type: paragraph
     attrs: